T

 Chalong

-Mix of local life and tourist amenities, with many authentic Thai restaurants and some upscale options.
+A mix of local life and tourist amenities, with a growing number of authentic Thai restaurants and cafes away from the main tourist hubs.

 Dietary notes